MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 ![mr-learning-base](images/mr-learning-base/base-02-section5-step2-2.png)

-After Unity has finished importing the SDK from the previous step, the MRTK Project Configurator window should appear again.
+After Unity has finished importing the Windows Mixed Reality SDK, the MRTK Project Configurator window should appear again.
 If it does not, use the Unity menu to open it.

 In the MRTK Project Configurator window, use the **Audio spatializer** dropdown to select the **MS HRTF Spatializer**, then click the **Apply** button to apply the setting:

 ![mr-learning-base](images/mr-learning-base/base-02-section5-step2-3.png)

-In the Project Settings window, select **Player** > **XR Settings**, then click the **Depth Format** icon and select Windows Mixed Reality to add the Windows Mixed Reality SDK:
+In the Project Settings window, select **Player** > **XR Settings**, then use the **Depth Format** dropdown to select **16-bit depth**:

 ![mr-learning-base](images/mr-learning-base/base-02-section5-step2-4.png)